Greatest Urban Albums of All Time

 🔥 Fan Takes

-Songs in the Key of Life is timeless, y'all.
-Takes me back every single time.
+Songs in the Key of Life is timeless, man.
+Takes me back to the good ol' days, every time.

 How Fans Are Voting